Conservation Reserve Program

 Length and Time Phasing of Assistance

-Annual rental payments will be made for 10-15 years.
-If cost-share assistance to establish the appropriate cover was requested, a payment will be made after the practice is successfully established according to applicable guidelines.
-FSA may provide certain incentives for restoring wetlands or other lands.
+In general, annual rental payments are made for 10-15 years.
+If cost-share assistance to establish the appropriate cover is requested, a payment is made after it is determined that the practice is installed according to an approved conservation plan.
+FSA may provide certain incentives for buffers, wetlands or other environmentally sensitive lands.
+Method of awarding/releasing assistance: Annually and based on performance.
 Annually and based on performance.

 Who do I contact about this opportunity?